 Accessing the 2FA Account Setting

-To access the 2FA setting for your individual account, click the user icon in the upper left of the screen.
+To access the 2FA setting for your individual account, click the user icon in the upper left hand corner of the screen (figure 6).
 This may be your photo or name initials.
 When the user account control dialog appears, click Account Settings.
-The 2FA setting is located in the My Info window.

 Reset Authentication Token

-Once a code has been generated by the authentication app, you have the ability to reset your authentication token from the Account Settings window.
+Once a code has been generated by the authentication app, you have the ability to reset your authentication token from Account Settings (figure 8).
 This will reset the 2FA functionality and require you to generate and verify a new code at the next login attempt.